 Q12.
 How should my staff interpret the terms Never / Rarely / Occasionally / Frequently / Very Frequently when responding to the assessment items?

-DECA-Preschool – Scoring And Interpreting The Assessment
+Scoring and Interpreting the Assessment

 Q1.
 How do I score blank items on the DECA-P2?

 Q2.
-What do the Strength, Typical and Area of Need ranges mean?
+What do the Strength, Typical, and Area of Need ranges mean?

 Typical is a T score from 41-59.
 This is the area that about 68% of children’s scores fall.

-Area of Need is the category of T scores 40 or below meaning the child fell one standard deviation or more away from the norm in the negative direction.
+Area of Need is the category of T scores 40 or below, meaning the child fell one standard deviation or more away from the norm in the negative direction.

 Q4.
 Why aren't there different norms for different age levels?